ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 CFS keeps all processes in a red-black tree.

 ## Multiprocessor Scheduler
 Accessing memory from another processor can be expensive, so there's often a global queue for all jobs.
 All CPUs pull from the global queue.
-This has low response time and allows for global priorities, but communication is expensive, and cache locality is lost when a job moev
+This has low response time and allows for global priorities, but communication is expensive, and cache locality is lost when a job moves between CPUs.